-- Type or print legibly in black or dark blue ink. - If you need extra space to complete any item in this application, use the space provided in Part 16.
-Additional Information or attach a separate sheet of paper; type or print your name and Alien Registration Number (A-Number) (if any) at the top of each sheet; indicate the Page Number, Part Number, and Item Number to which your answer refers; and sign and date each sheet. - Answer all questions fully and accurately.
+- 1. Type or print legibly in black ink. - 2.
+If you need extra space to complete any item in this application; use and attach a separate sheet of paper; type or print your name and Alien Registration Number (A-Number) (if any) at the top of each sheet; and indicate the Page Number, Part Number, and Item Number to which your answer refers. - 3.
+Answer all questions fully and accurately.
 If a question does not apply to you (for example, if you have never been married and the question asks "Provide the name of your current spouse"), type or print "N/A," unless otherwise directed.
-If your answer to a question which requires a numeric response is zero or none (for example, "How many children do you have" or "How many times have you departed the United States"), type or print "None," unless otherwise directed. - Avoid highlighting, crossing out, or typing or printing outside the area provided for a response.
+If your answer to a question, which requires a numeric response, is zero or none (for example, "How many children do you have" or "How many times have you departed the United States"), type or print "None," unless otherwise directed.

+- 4. Avoid highlighting, crossing out, or typing or printing outside the area provided for a response.
 If you must make substantial corrections to your Form N-400, USCIS recommends that you start a new Form N-400 rather than using correction tape or fluid to correct the information.
 USCIS scanners may see through the white correction tape or fluid.
-This may lead to incorrect information being captured in USCIS systems, which may cause processing delays or a rejection (non-acceptance) of your Form N-400. - Provide your A-Number on the top right corner of each page (if applicable).
-Your A-Number is located on your Permanent Resident Card (formerly known as the Alien Registration or "Green Card").
+This may lead to incorrect information being captured in USCIS systems, which may cause processing delays or a rejection (non-acceptance) of your Form N-400. - 5.
+Provide your A-Number on the top right corner of each page (if any).
+Your A-Number is located on your Permanent Resident Card (formerly known as the Alien Registration Card).
 The A-Number on your card consists of a seven to nine digit number, depending on when your record was created.
 If the A-Number on your card has fewer than nine digits, place enough zeros before the first number to make a total of nine digits on Form N-400.
-For example, type or print number A1234567 as A001234567 or type or print number A12345678 as A012345678.
-If you are completing this application on a computer, the A-Number will automatically populate on all pages after it is first entered. - Your application must be properly completed, signed, and filed.
+For example, type or print number A1234567 as A001234567 or type or print number A12345678 as A012345678. - 6.
+Your application must be properly completed, signed, and filed.
 You must include all pages when you file Form N-400, even if the pages are blank.
 A photocopy of the application is acceptable as long as all signatures on the application are handwritten and original.
 USCIS will not accept a stamped or typewritten name in place of a signature.

 Early Filing.
-An applicant filing under the general naturalization provision (section 316(a) of the Immigration and Nationality Act (INA)) may file his or her application up to 90 days before he or she would first meet the required 5-year period of continuous residence as a lawful permanent resident (LPR).
+An applicant filing under the general naturalization provision (section 316(a) of the INA) may file his or her application up to 90 days before he or she would first meet the required 5-year period of continuous residence as a lawful permanent resident (LPR).
 An applicant filing as the spouse of a U.S. citizen under section 319(a) of the INA may file up to 90 days before meeting the required 3-year period of continuous residence as an LPR.
 Although an applicant may file early according to the 90-day early filing provision, the applicant is not eligible for naturalization until he or she has reached the required 3- or 5-year period of continuous residence as an LPR.
 Applicants filing up to 90 days before meeting the continuous residence requirement must still meet all other requirements for naturalization at the time of filing Form N-400.
 For example, an applicant filing under section 319(a) of the INA must meet all other requirements as the spouse of a U.S. citizen at the time of filing.